“Wait a sec! Did my order go through?” 🙄

 The ideas are many; for instance, include a section at the end to suggest similar products or items that go great with what the customer has just purchased.

-Now that they are customers, turn them into loyal ones by offering a good discount on their next purchase that expires within a month or promote your brand’s loyalty program.
+Now that they are customers, turn them into loyal ones by offering a good discount on their next purchase that expires within a month or promoting your brand’s loyalty program.

 Invite them to follow you on social media channels for hot offers and the latest news or to subscribe to the email list.